sableeyed/NolvusDashboard/README.md

 # Contributing
 If you have found a bug or have a suggestion, open an issue or join the [discord](https://discord.gg/RmTsQcU8WV)

-# Known Issues
-- This requires Nexus Premium.
-I do not plan to implement what's needed for free accounts at this time

 # OS Compatibility
 - Arch Base
 - NixOS - With workarounds